oneeve8/kobble-data/content/Tutorial2.md

 ***

-All of your Kobble information is store
+All of your Kobble information is stored on your personal computer.
 If you plan on creating and storing a lot of information, you will want to create a GitHub account.

 So let’s talk about GitHub